RedLeZ/RedLeZ/README.md

 # RedLeZ - Java and Python Developer

-Welcome to my GitHub profile!
-I'm RedLeZ, a passionate developer with expertise in Java and Python.
-Here, you'll find some of my projects and contributions.
+Hello There This RedLeZ , I 16 year old Boy with a love for Java and Python Minecraft is my favorite game You can find down there some of Projects I am Working on...

 ## About Me

 - **Name**: RedLeZ
+- **Age**: 16
+- **Discord**: howtoredstonev2
 - **WayZ Project**: [https://hunterZ.fr](https://hunterZ.fr)
 - **Livosk Project**: [https://livosk.fr](https://livosk.fr)